IBM/docker101/lab3.md

 © Copyright IBM Corporation 2017

 IBM, the IBM logo and ibm.com are trademarks of International Business Machines Corp., registered in many jurisdictions worldwide.
 Other product and service names might be trademarks of IBM or other companies.
-A current list of IBM trademarks is available on the Web at &quot;Cfopyright and trademark information&quot; at www.ibm.com/legal/copytrade.shtml.
+A current list of IBM trademarks is available on the Web at &quot;Copyright and trademark information&quot; at www.ibm.com/legal/copytrade.shtml.

 This document is current as of the initial date of publication and may be changed by IBM at any time.